QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 * algorithm (i.e., set of instructions to be executed)

-We'll start by discussing the kinds of instructions that machines understand
+We'll start by discussing the kinds of instructions that machines understand.

 Machine Code
 -------------

-All instructions for computers end up as *machine code*
+All instructions for computers end up as *machine code*.

-Writing fast code --- expressing a given algorithm so that it runs quickly --- boils down to producing efficient machine code
+Writing fast code --- expressing a given algorithm so that it runs quickly --- boils down to producing efficient machine code.

-You can do this yourself, by hand, if you want to
+You can do this yourself, by hand, if you want to.

-Typically this is done by writing `assembly <https://en.wikipedia.org/wiki/Assembly_language>`__, which is a symbolic representation of machine code
+Typically this is done by writing `assembly <https://en.wikipedia.org/wiki/Assembly_language>`__, which is a symbolic representation of machine code.

 Here's some assembly code implementing a function that takes arguments :math:`a, b` and returns :math:`2a + 8b`